 - Combine the cream cheese, flour, lemon juice, sugar, vanilla and salt in a large mixing bowl.

 - Mix well. either with a handheld electric mixer or stand mixer; on medium speed until fully combined and the sugar is dissolved.
 About 3 minutes.
 The batter should be completely smooth.

 - Beat in the sour cream and egg replacer on low speed until well blended.

-- Pour the batter into the partially baked crust and bake 15 minutes.
+- Pour the batter into the partially baked crust.